The ABCDEFG of Little Strings: CFT Limit and Nilpotent Orbits Classification of the Coulomb Branch

 If $\fl$ is sufficient to uniquely specify a nilpotent orbit $\cO$, meaning $\fl$ contains a unique distinguished parabolic subalgebra, then $\cO$ is said to have Bala--Carter label $\fl$.
 The orbit $\cO$ is called the \emph{principal nilpotent orbit} of $\fl$.
 If the orbit $\cO$ is not uniquely determined by $\fl$, an additional label specifying a distinguished parabolic subalgebra of $[\fl,\fl]$ is needed (it is usually given as the number of simple roots in a Levi subalgebra of $\fp$).\\

 It is remarkable that one can read off the Bala--Carter label of a nilpotent orbit just from the Dynkin labels of the coweights specifying a D5 brane defect in little string theory.
-To be precise, we find the following general result, for ${\cW}_{\cS}$ a distinguished set of coweights of $\fg$, and $\Theta$ its associated set of simple roots, as defined in the previous section: \begin{itemize} \item If ${\cW}_{\cS}$ denotes a polarized defect of the little string, then one can identify the set $\Theta$ with the Bala--Carter label of the defect.
+To be precise, we find the following general result, for ${\cW}_{\cS}$ a distinguished set of coweights of $\fg$, and $\Theta$ its associated set of simple roots, as defined in the previous section: \begin{itemize} \item If ${\cW}_{\cS}$ denotes a polarized defect of the little string, then one can identify the set $\Theta$ with the Bala--Carter label of the defect in the CFT limit.
 Specifically, the union of all elements of the set $\Theta$ is a subquiver of $\fg$, called the Bala--Carter label of this defect, written as $\fl_{\Theta}$.
 The Coulomb branch of $T^{4d}$ is then a resolution of the Spaltenstein dual of $\cO$, where $\cO$ is the nilpotent orbit labeled by the Bala--Carter label $\fl_{\Theta}$.
 The orbit $\cO$ is the principal nilpotent orbit of the Levi subalgebra $\fl_{\Theta}$.

-\item If ${\cW}_{\cS}$ denotes an unpolarized defect of the little string \textit{and} $\fg$ is simply-laced, then one can identify the set $\Theta$ with \textit{part of} the Bala--Carter label of the defect.
+\item If ${\cW}_{\cS}$ denotes an unpolarized defect of the little string \textit{and} $\fg$ is simply-laced, then one can identify the set $\Theta$ with part of the Bala--Carter label of the defect in the CFT limit.
 To fully characterize the defect, one must also indicate which fundamental representation the coweights of ${\cW}_{\cS}$ belong in.
 This additional prescription is in one-to-one correspondence with specifying the extra data needed to denote the Bala--Carter label of a non-principal nilpotent orbit.
-Furthermore, the Coulomb branch of $T^{4d}$ is \textit{not} in general in the image of the Spaltenstein map.
+Furthermore, the Coulomb branch of $T^{4d}$ is not in general in the image of the Spaltenstein map.

-When $\fg$ is non simply-laced, it can happen that an \textit{unpolarized} defect ${\cW}_{\cS}$ has no relation to the labeling of nilpotent orbits predicted by Bala and Carter (the nilpotent orbit is still realized physically as a Coulomb branch of some theory $T^{4d}$, but the Bala--Carter label for it is not readable from the simple roots set $\Theta$ of ${\cW}_{\cS}$). \end{itemize}
+When $\fg$ is non simply-laced, it can happen that an unpolarized defect ${\cW}_{\cS}$ in the CFT limit has no relation to the labeling of nilpotent orbits predicted by Bala and Carter (the nilpotent orbit is still realized physically as a Coulomb branch of some theory $T^{4d}$, but the Bala--Carter label for it is not readable from the simple roots set $\Theta$ of ${\cW}_{\cS}$). \end{itemize}

 \begin{example}[$F_4$ example 3] Let us consider again our $F_4$ defect,

 One can easily check that the defect is polarized.
 Furthermore, we identified in the previous example that $\Theta=\{\alpha_1, \alpha_2, \alpha_3\}$.
 Therefore, the Bala--Carter label for the defect is $B_3$, and the Coulomb branch of the defect in the CFT limit is the Spaltenstein dual of the nilpotent orbit $B_3$, which is the orbit $A_{2_s}$.
 The orbit $A_{2_s}$ has complex dimension 15, which confirms our previous computation of the dimension from a different method. \end{example}